zachrihall/zachri-hall-capstone-back-end/README.md

 $npm i

 After the dependencies have been installed now set up the server to communicate with your sql server.
 In the server directory navigate to the knexfile.js.
-With the file open change the host, user, and password keys to your appropriate information.
+With the file open change the host, user, database name, and password to your appropriate information.

 After doing this you can now initialize the server using node:
 $node server.js